List of diprotodonts: Classification

 The order Diprotodontia consists of 140 extant species belonging to 39 genera.
 This does not include hybrid species or extinct prehistoric species.
-Modern molecular studies indicate that the 39 genera can be grouped into 11 families; these families are split into the suborders Macropodiformes, Phalangeriformes, and Vombatiformes, and many are further grouped into named clades or subfamilies.
+Modern molecular studies indicate that the 39 genera can be grouped into 11 families; these families are grouped into the suborders Macropodiformes, Phalangeriformes, and Vombatiformes, and many are further grouped into named clades or subfamilies.
 In addition to the extant species, eight species in the suborder Phalangeriformes—four in the family Macropodidae and four in Potoroidae, including one extinct genus—have been made extinct in the modern era, all between the 1880s and the 1940s after the colonization of Australia began.